Commercial Driver Education in IllinoisCompare Commercial Vehicle Insurance Rates in 3 Steps

 In addition, for a fee you can enroll in a commercial driving school.
 Because the term "commercial driving school" can refer to any driving school, including one for regular licenses, be sure you contact one that is CDL certified.
 Only CDL-certified schools can offer instruction for the Illinois CDL.

 The State of Illinois sets strict standards for what is required for a CDL training program.
 At least 160 hours of instruction over a period of at least four weeks is necessary.
 The instructional hours must cover the following:

-- 16 hours of behind-the-wheel instruction in a training area (not on the road).
-This is one-on-one direct instruction with a teacher in a commercial vehicle.
+- Behind-the-wheel instruction in a training area (not on the road).

-- 16 hours of behind-the-wheel instruction on roads, streets, and highways.
-Again, this is one-on-one instruction in a commercial vehicle.
+- Behind-the-wheel instruction on roads, streets, and highways.

-- 10 hours of observation experience watching from outside the vehicle or riding along.
+- Observation experience watching from outside the vehicle or riding along.

-- 78 additional hours of instruction combining the various modes above, tailored to the student's specific needs.
+- Instruction combining the various modes above, tailored to the student's specific needs.

 All schools must train students to cover interstate routes, so the training routes will reflect this.
 This type of route will also be used during the official road testing when you apply for an Illinois CDL.